sourshree/Measuring-Grade-Of-Service-using-Erlang-B-and-Erlang-C/README.md

 Erlang B systems: The probability of a call being blocked Erlang C systems: This gives likelihood of a call not having immediate access to a channel.

+From the output graphs we infer that with increasing traffic intensity "A", the probability of call getting blocked also increases.
+For a fixed number of channels if the traffic intensity keeps increasing the CBP increases.